 Al-Khwarizmi confined his discussion to equations of the first and second degrees.
 He also wrote an important work on astronomy, covering calendars, calculating true positions of the sun, moon and planets, tables of sines and tangents, spherical astronomy, astrological tables, parallax and eclipse calculations, and visibility of the moon.
 His astronomical work, Zij al-sindhind, is also based on the work of other scientists.
 As with the Algebra, its chief interest is as the earliest Arab work still in existence in Arabic.

 His most recognized work as mentioned above and one that is so named after him is the mathematical concept Algorithm.
 The modern meaning of the word relates to a specific practice for solving a particular problem.
-Today, people use algorithms to do addition and long division, principles that are found in Al-Khwarizmi’s text written over 2000 years ago.
+Today, people use algorithms to do addition and long division, principles that are found in Al-Khwarizmi’s text written about 1200 years ago.
 Al-Khwarizmi was also responsible for introducing the Arabic numbers to the West, setting in motion a process that led to the use of the nine Arabic numerals, together with the zero sign.

 Of great importance also was al-Khwarizmi’s contribution to medieval geography.
 He systematized and corrected Ptolemy’s research in geography, using his own original findings that are entitled as Surat al-Ard (The Shape of the Earth).
 The text exists in a manuscript; the maps have unfortunately not been preserved, although modern scholars have been able to reconstruct them from al-Khwarizmi’s descriptions.
 He supervised the work of 70 geographers to create a map of the then “known world”.
 When his work became known in Europe through Latin translations, his influence made a permanent mark on the development of science in the West.